IkarosKappler/plotboilerplate/README.md

 ## Todos
- * Add config.offset{X,Y} and make it configurable.
+ * [Done] Add config.offset{X,Y} and make it configurable.
 Perform the relative zooming on basis of this value (currently taken from draw.offset).
  * The experimental WebGL support requires Color objects instead of color strings.
 Otherwise each color string will be parse on each roundtrip which is a nightmare for the performance.
  * The Color.parse(string) function does only recognize HEX, RGB and RGBA strings.
 HSL is still missing.
 Required?
  * Include Touchy.js as a package dependency.